WASdev/sample.servlet.jdbc/README.md

     In your browser, you should see the message:
     `Text retrieved from database is: myHomeCounty`

-## Running with Maven
+### Running from the command-line with Maven

 This project can be built with [Apache Maven](http://maven.apache.org/).
-The project uses [Liberty Maven Plug-in][] to automatically download and install Liberty profile runtime from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/).
-Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.
+The project uses the [Liberty Maven Plug-in] to automatically download and install the Liberty
+Java EE Web Profile 7 from [Maven Central].
+The Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with Maven: